 Beyond ensuring that you have the correct people to support your CFO, there are other practices you will need to adopt in order to get value from your CFO.
 Whether you have a full-time CFO or an outsourced CFO, you will need a degree of discipline to ensure a fruitful working relationship.

-While some CFOs would like you to believe a CFO is a CFO, the best CFO for your business will be someone who has experience and success in your industry.
-Every industry comes with a unique set of challenges and your CFO needs to be prepared for them with proven processes and tools to meet them.
+While some CFOs would like you to believe a CFO is a CFO, the best CFO for your business will be someone who has experience and success in a variety of industries.
+Every industry comes with a unique set of challenges and your CFO needs to be prepared to adapt to them with proven processes and tools to meet them.